SungWoo824/SungWoo824.github.io/react/README.md

 ## 오류 정리
 * [Functions are not valid error]{:.heading.flip-title} --- Functions are not valid error 해결.
+* [Route is only ever to be used as a child of Routes element]{:.heading.flip-title} --- Functions are not valid error 해결.

 [Functions are not valid error]: error/2023-01-19-FunctionsAreNotValidError/
+[Route is only ever to be used as a child of Routes element]: error/2023-01-22-RouteIsOnlyEver/